DeLLMa: Decision Making Under Uncertainty with Large Language Models

 Abstract

-Large language models (LLMs) are increasingly used across society, including in domains like business, engineering, and medicine.
-These fields often grapple with decision-making under uncertainty, a critical yet challenging task.
-In this paper, we show that directly prompting LLMs on these types of decision-making problems yields poor results, especially as the problem complexity increases.
-To overcome this limitation, we propose DeLLMa (Decision-making Large Language Model assistant), a framework designed to enhance decision-making accuracy in uncertain environments.
-DeLLMa involves a multi-step scaffolding procedure, drawing upon principles from decision theory and utility theory, to provide an optimal and human-auditable decision-making process.
-We validate our framework on decision-making environments involving real agriculture and finance data.
-Our results show that DeLLMa can significantly improve LLM decision-making performance, achieving up to a 40% increase in accuracy over competing methods.
+The potential of large language models (LLMs) as decision support tools is increasingly being explored in fields such as business, engineering, and medicine, which often face challenging tasks of decision-making under uncertainty.
+In this paper, we show that directly prompting LLMs on these types of decision-making problems can yield poor results, especially as the problem complexity increases.
+To aid in these tasks, we propose DeLLMa (Decision-making Large Language Model assistant), a framework designed to enhance decision-making accuracy in uncertain environments.
+DeLLMa involves a multi-step reasoning procedure that integrates recent best practices in scaling inference-time reasoning, drawing upon principles from decision theory and utility theory, to provide an accurate and human-auditable decision-making process.
+We validate our procedure on multiple realistic decision-making environments, demonstrating that DeLLMa can consistently enhance the decision-making performance of leading language models, and achieve up to a 40% increase in accuracy over competing methods.
+Additionally, we show how performance improves when scaling compute at test time, and carry out human evaluations to benchmark components of DeLLMa.

 Project Overview

-Given a decision query from a user, our framework DeLLMa (Decision-making LLM assistant) aims to perform optimal decision making under uncertainty.
+Given a decision query from a user, our framework DeLLMa (Decision-making LLM assistant) aims to perform accurate decision making under uncertainty via inference-time reasoning methods.

 DeLLMa consists of four main steps: